KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 - Rockchip RK3588 - Moderately expensive, insanely powerful, many good features
 - Intel N100 - Moderately expensive, hard to integrate but powerful, windows support
 - NXP i.MX 8M Plus - Moderately expensive, reliable and decently powerful
-- NVIDIA Jetson Orin - EXPENSIVE, insanely powerful GPU capabilities meant more for carriers
+- NVIDIA Jetson Orin - EXPENSIVE, insanely powerful GPU capabilities meant more for cluster
 - WCH CH32V003 - Dirt cheap, risc-v, good for a silly 256 core+ project

 Honestly the RP2350 probably shoudn't even be on this list, but it was the first thing I thought of for this project.
 I also thought that a cheap CH32V003 chip would be fun like the one Bitluni did to maybe get like over 100, maybe even 1000, but it's not really the type of project I want to make.